If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 EnglishV1.0FireredGameFreakLogo.png EnglishV1.1FireredGameFreakLogo.png

-• In v1.0, species names in the Pokédex only display the first word due to the game incorrectly interpreting the space character as a null terminator.
-For example, Pidgey's species name is listed as "Tiny" rather than "Tiny Bird".
+• Version 1.1 fixed a coding mistake which caused category names in the Pokédex to only display the first word, due to the game incorrectly interpreting the space character as a terminating byte.
+For example, this issue would cause Pidgey to be listed as the "Tiny Pokémon" rather than "Tiny Bird Pokémon".

-• In v1.0, Tyranitar has the same Pokédex entry in both FireRed and LeafGreen.
-In v1.1, Tyranitar has a new Pokédex entry in FireRed.
+• In v1.0, Tyranitar has the same Pokédex entry in both FireRed and LeafGreen, with it being reused from Gold.
+In v1.1, Tyranitar has a new Pokédex entry in FireRed, which is a retranslated version of its Silver entry.